- Tips to answer “why are you leaving your current job?”

 “Over time, I realized that my personal and professional values had grown in a different direction from the company’s.
 It’s important to me to work somewhere that aligns with what I stand for, so I’m excited to find a company whose mission and culture truly resonate with me.”

-What not to say when explaining why you’re looking to leave your current position
+What not to say when explaining why you’re leaving your current position

-No matter your reasons for wanting to leave, it’s critical to present your answer to the question “why do you want to leave your current job?” in a positive and professional manner.
+No matter your reasons for wanting to leave, it’s critical to present your answer in a positive and professional manner.
+Avoid saying any of these:

 - I want a higher salary: Avoid citing money as your reason for leaving because it could easily be interpreted as a red flag by the interviewer.
 As a prospective job candidate, you should always find non-financial incentives that will drive you to give your best work.